Roeli1996/ha-ecowater-hydrolink/README.md

 ## 📝 Changelog

+## V1.1.1 - 2026-02-26

+### Fixed
+- **Added migration handler** for existing configurations (version 1 → 2).
+This resolves the *"Migration handler not found"* error that occurred when updating the integration.
+Existing users are automatically migrated with the region set to `EU`, ensuring they can continue using the integration without interruption.
+- **Note for US users:** If you wish to switch from the EU to the US platform, please remove the integration and add it again with the appropriate region selected.
+(Region cannot be changed via options at this time.)

+### Changed
+- Internal: enhanced logging during migration for improved debugging and troubleshooting.

 ### v1.1.0 – 2026-02-26
 - **Added region selection** (EU / US) during configuration.
 - Updated API endpoints for US platform (`app.hydrolinkhome.com`).